storesafe/cordova-sqlite-storage/README.md

 - This version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-storage-dependencies` via npm.
 - A recent version of the Cordova CLI (such as `6.2.0`) is recommended.
 Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
 - Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK are no longer supported since they do not honor the `before_plugin_install`.
-A possible solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (available with GPL or commercial license options)
+The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (available with GPL or commercial license options)
 - The iOS database location is now mandatory, as documented below.
 - SQLite version `3.8.10.2` is supported for all supported platforms Android/iOS/Windows.
 - This version supports the use of two (2) possible Android sqlite database implementations: